Akshay-Gengaje/-Data-Structure-And-Algorithm/2.Data Structure/Tree/Tree.md

-A tree is a widely used data structure in computer science that represents a hierarchical structure.
-It consists of nodes connected by edges, where each node contains data and may have zero or more child nodes.
-The topmost node in a tree is called the root, and nodes with no children are called leaves.

-Here are some key terms associated with tree structures:

-1. **Node:** A fundamental part of a tree that contains data and may have zero or more child nodes.

-2. **Root:** The topmost node in a tree, from which all other nodes are descended.
-There is exactly one root node in a tree.

-3. **Parent:** A node in a tree that has one or more child nodes.
+**Tree Data Structure**

+**Overview**

+* A non-linear, hierarchical data structure that simulates a tree-like organization.
+* Consists of nodes connected by edges, representing relationships between data elements.
+* Offers efficient data retrieval, insertion, and deletion, as well as modeling hierarchical structures.

+**Key Concepts**

+* **Nodes:** The basic building blocks, containing data and pointers to child nodes.
+* **Root Node:** The topmost node, with no parent.
+* **Child Nodes:** Nodes directly connected to a parent node.
+* **Leaf Nodes:** Nodes with no children.
+* **Edges:** Links connecting nodes, representing relationships.
-4. **Child:** A node in a tree that has a parent node.
+* **Parent Node:** A node that has a direct connection to a child node.

-5. **Leaf:** A node in a tree that has no children, meaning it is at the bottom of the hierarchy.

-6. **Siblings:** Nodes that share the same parent in a tree.
+* **Sibling Nodes:** Nodes sharing the same parent.

-7. **Depth:** The level or distance of a node from the root.
-The root is at depth 0, its children are at depth 1, and so on.

-8. **Height:** The length of the longest path from a node to a leaf.
-The height of the tree is the height of the root.

-9. **Subtree:** A tree formed by a node and all its descendants.
+* **Subtree:** A portion of the tree rooted at a specific node, including its descendants.

+**Types of Trees**

-10. **Binary Tree:** A special type of tree in which each node has at most two children, usually referred to as the left child and the right child.
+* **Binary Tree:** Each node has at most two children (left and right).

-11. **Binary Search Tree (BST):** A binary tree in which the left subtree of a node contains only nodes with keys less than the node's key, and the right subtree contains only nodes with keys greater than the node's key.
-This property ensures efficient searching, insertion, and deletion of elements.

-Trees are used in various applications, such as representing hierarchical relationships, organizing data in file systems, implementing symbol tables in compilers, and serving as the foundation for more complex data structures like heaps and expression trees.
+* **Binary Search Tree (BST):** A binary tree where nodes are arranged in a specific order (left child < parent < right child).
+* **AVL Tree:** A self-balancing BST, ensuring efficient operations.
+* **Heap:** A specialized tree structure commonly used for sorting and priority queues.
+* **B-Tree:** A tree structure optimized for storing large amounts of data in a balanced way, often used in databases.

+**Common Operations**

+* **Insertion:** Adding a new node to the tree.
+* **Deletion:** Removing a node from the tree.
+* **Searching:** Finding a specific node based on its value.
+* **Traversal:** Visiting each node in a specific order (preorder, inorder, postorder).

+**Applications**

+* File systems: Organizing files and directories in a hierarchical structure.
+* Decision trees: Representing decision-making processes.
+* Parsing: Breaking down syntax in programming languages and natural language processing.
+* Search algorithms: Implementing efficient search and retrieval mechanisms, such as in databases.
+* Heaps: Used for sorting algorithms and priority queues.
+* B-Trees: Used for database indexing and storage.

+**Additional Notes**

+* Trees are recursive structures, where subtrees can be treated as independent trees.
+* The time complexity of operations on trees depends on the type of tree and the specific operation.
+* Trees are a fundamental data structure in computer science, with applications in various domains.